Recreation, Tourism & Nonprofit Leadership Major

 Courses

 Coursework helps you gain in-depth knowledge and understanding of the different facets of recreation, tourism and nonprofit leadership.
 Choose courses that reflect the RTNL emphasis you prefer.
-You will work with faculty who connect what they teach in class to real-world job situations and skills and be well-prepared to enter the workforce.
+You will work with faculty who connect what they teach in class to real-world job situations, and you will learn skills to be well-prepared to enter the workforce.

 Careers

 A strength of this degree is the variety of options it gives you.
-A robust combination of classroom and in-the-field experiences and internships lead to careers including:
+A robust combination of classroom and field experiences and internships lead to careers including:

 *Eligible to earn national certification